Brainwave training shows promise for veteran memory decline

 Summary

-This small study tested whether real-time neurofeedback (a type of brain training) could improve memory-related brain activity in older veterans with mild cognitive impairment.
+This small study tested whether real-time neurofeedback—a technique where people learn to control their own brainwaves—could improve memory-related brain activity in older veterans with mild cognitive impairment.
 Four veterans aged 60 and older participated.
-The goal was to see if this non-invasive approach could help slow memory decline.
+The goal was to see if this non-invasive brain training approach could help slow memory decline.

 Get updates